cloudmesh/technologies/chapters/tech/sge.md

 hosts: administration hosts, submit hosts, and execution hosts.
 Administration hosts can run administrative activities and other tasks such as submitting, modifying, monitoring, and deleting jobs.
-Submits hosts limits to only able to submit and control jobs; execution hosts can only execute jobs [@www-fa18-523-83 -sge-softpanorama].
+Submits hosts limits to only able to submit and control jobs; execution hosts can only execute jobs [@www-fa18-523-83-sge-softpanorama].

 SGE schedules jobs by allowing job submission, push them to queue and execute them with resource allocation functionality.
 SGE utilizes load balancer to distribute jobs and prevent resource overload from any specific nodes.
-SGE also allows the ability to monitor jobs to check jobs statuses [@www-fa18-523-83-sge- bioinformatics].
+SGE also allows the ability to monitor jobs to check jobs statuses [@www-fa18-523-83-sge-bioinformatics].
 The last release of open source SGE contains additional features such as:

 * Job and resource reservation
 * Scheduling algorithms and topology-aware scheduling and thread binding